kpitt/gopass/docs/features.md

 $ gopass sync
 ```

-### Desktop Notifications

-Certain long running operations, like `gopass sync` or `copy to clipboard` will
-try to show desktop notifications [Linux only].

 ### git auto-push and sync

 gopass always pushes changes to your default git remote server (origin).